This might be the most controversial graduation speech of all time

-Students at Scripps College, for example, are protesting their school’s choice of Madeline Albright and calling her a “war criminal,” likely due to her involvement in NATO’s bombing of Yugoslavia while she was Secretary of State.

-But the outcry over Albright’s impending speech, which she will give on May 14, doesn’t come close to the controversy that erupted when Evergreen State College invited convicted cop-killer Mumia Abu-Jamal to speak at its 1999 graduation.
+But the outcry over Obama’s speach doesn’t come close to the controversy that erupted when Evergreen State College invited convicted cop killer Mumia Abu-Jamal to speak at its 1999 graduation.

 Abu-Jamal was on death row at the time of the graduation, so Evergreen played a 13-minute tape-recorded speech for the audience.

-That decision spurred vehement outcry from many students, police officers, and public officials.
+That decision spurred vehement outcry from many students, police officers, public officials offended by the decision.
 Roughly 800 students walked out from the speech.
 Former Washington governor Gary Locke canceled his scheduled appearance.

 And former House Majority Whip Tom Delay even asked for a minute of silence on the floor of the House of Representatives to protest the decision.